dubinsky/dubinsky/_posts/2011-12-12-on-option-and-checked-exceptions.md

 Then, Dick mentioned that checked exceptions are looked upon with disfavor by the community.
 Personally, I am not completely convinced that checked exceptions are so evil, but I feel the pain that they bring in some settings.
-The question I had at this point in Dick's presentation was a question of consistency: if it is a good idea to force the programmer to deal with special situations explicitly in case of the Option/null, why <u>isn't</u> it a good idea in case of checked/unchecked exceptions?
+The question I had at this point in Dick's presentation was a question of consistency: if it is a good idea to force the programmer to deal with special situations explicitly in case of the Option/null, why _isn't_ it a good idea in case of checked/unchecked exceptions?
 Checked exceptions are analogous to Option, unchecked - to null, so if you prefer Option to null, you can not - at the first glance - favor unchecked exceptions over checked ones!
 Yet "the community", Dick, and - in part - I do!
 Are we being inconsistent?!

 This is when Bill had the insight:

-Since the <u>idea</u> of an exception is to divert control from the code where special situation occurred to the code where something can reasonably be done about it, - in other words, shield the programmer from the need to deal with  an exception that he can not handle - it stands to reason that the programmer should be shielded from the need to
-<u>know</u> about the <u>possibility</u> of the exception also!
-Thus, exceptions should <u>always</u> be unchecked!
+Since the _idea_ of an exception is to divert control from the code where special situation occurred to the code where something can reasonably be done about it, - in other words, shield the programmer from the need to deal with  an exception that he can not handle - it stands to reason that the programmer should be shielded from the need to _know_ about the _possibility_ of the exception also!
+Thus, exceptions should _always_ be unchecked!

-In other words, forcing the programmer to <u>be explicit</u> about the handling of special situations does make sense if it is the programmer's responsibility to <u>deal</u> with them - thus, Option is a better alternative to nulls - but not where it is not.
+In other words, forcing the programmer to be _explicit_ about the handling of special situations does make sense if it is the programmer's responsibility to _deal_ with them - thus, Option is a better alternative to nulls - but not where it is not.
 So, preferring unchecked exceptions to the checked ones is not just a logically consistent position - it is the only one!